khairul169/garage-webui/README.md

 ## Development

-This project is bootstrapped using TypeScript, Bun, React, and Hono.
+This project is bootstrapped using TypeScript & React for the UI, and Go for backend.
 If you want to build it yourself or add additional features, follow these steps:

 ### Setup